astral-sh/uv/docs/concepts/python-versions.md

 !!! tip

-    The `--python-downloads` option can be passed to any uv command, or it can be set in a [persistent configuration file](../configuration/files.md) to change the default behavior.
+    The `python-downloads` setting can be set in a [persistent configuration file](../configuration/files.md) to change the default behavior, or the `--no-python-downloads` flag can be passed to any uv command.

 ## Adjusting Python version preferences